Prince Andrew’s lawyers ask US judge to throw out sexual abuse lawsuit

 The pages of the settlement reached between Ms Giuffre and Epstein were blacked out when they were included in Friday's submission as “Exhibit A”.

-The financier was found dead at age 66 in his cell in 2019 while awaiting a sex trafficking trial at a New York federal jail.
-His death was ruled a suicide.
+The financier was found dead in his cell in 2019 while awaiting a sex trafficking trial at a New York federal jail.
+He was ruled to have taken his own life.

 Earlier this week, Mr Brettler said in a written submission to the judge that the agreement “releases Prince Andrew and others from any purported liability arising from the claims Ms Giuffre asserted against Prince Andrew here”.